UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 ### Visualisation on a web browser
 To view the output data generated from the profiling process, one needs to install TensorBord, which can be done for instance in a virtual environment

-- ** Step 0** : loading a python model, create and activate a virtual environment.
+- **Step 0** : loading a python model, creating and activating a virtual environment.
 - Load a python module .e.g.: `module load python/3.9.6-GCCcore-11.2.0`
 - `mkdir Myenv`
 - `python –m venv Myenv`